Wder4/Data_Structure/HW5/README.md

 ```

 ## Build and Run
-Bulild the p1.exe, run `make` inside the directory where you have the source.
+Build the p1.exe, run `make` inside the directory where you have the source.
 ```cpp
 $ make
 ```